 Read and agree to the Terms of Service. and Continue to payout setup

 You have to set up your Stripe account so that you can receive payouts from Medium.

-Select A Stripe Standard Account and continue with the setup by clicking on the green button Setup payouts on Stripe
+Select A Stripe Standard Account.
+Continue with the setup by clicking on the green button Setup payouts on Stripe

-Check out this page for detailed information of payouts to your country.
+Check out this page for detailed information on payouts to your country.